ruszkipista/cims03-my-car/README.md

 The technical solution started out from the [Task Manager](https://github.com/ruszkipista/ci12-task-master) code along mini project taught in the Code Institute curriculum.

 I thank [Nishant Kumar](https://github.com/nishant8BITS) for mentoring me during the project.
 He suggested to study [Clean Code](http://cleancoder.com/) by Uncle Bob and split up the monolith code into small functions.
-Despite much of my efforts, Uncle Bob still would not approve the current state of the code, there are still much to learn ...
+Despite much of my efforts, Uncle Bob still would not approve the current state of the code, there is still much to learn ...

 ### Media
 Used 3 car images from the following places: